Data Pump impdp – Schema Mode.

 Remap_schema parameter takes two values.
 First is the real name of the schema which we are importing which is Scott in our case and second one is the new name of the schema.
 As new name you can give whatever name you want.
 Here I have designated Scott_Copy as the new name.

 So that’s all on this topic.
 Hope you found this article useful.
-Kindly do share this on your social networking and help me reach out to more people.
+Kindly do share this on your social network and help me reach out to more people.
 Thanks & have a great day!